jvishnefske/equusExpress/DESIGN.md

 -   **The Recipe (The "What")**: Defines the process strategy.
 This logic lives on the server and is created by users in our web UI.
 It contains **no** hardware-specific code.
 -   **Equipment Control (The "How")**: The basic actions the hardware can perform (e.g., heat, agitate).
 This logic is implemented once in the firmware and is reused across all recipes.

 Our system is a **Recipe Orchestration Engine**, not a low-level PLC programmer.
 The firmware is a simple, robust command executor.
-The server contains the complex procedural logic.
+The system_api contains the complex procedural logic.
 This architecture is our blueprint for building a flexible, reusable, and maintainable system.

 ---

 ## 2. System Architecture

 We will implement a three-tier architecture that clearly delineates responsibilities.
+The System API will serve as the primary programmatic and user-facing interface.

 1.  **Presentation Tier (Web UI)**
     -   A Single-Page Application (SPA) running in a standard web browser.
     -   Responsible for all user interaction: model configuration, recipe authoring, and the real-time Operator HMI.
-    -   Communicates with the server via a REST API (for configuration) and WebSockets (for real-time data).
+    -   Communicates with the system_api via a REST API (for configuration) and WebSockets (for real-time data).

 2.  **Application Tier (Web Server)**
     -   The "brain" of the system.